marcfreir/torchfreya/README.md

 # torchfreya
-A simple SSRL framework for GPR and Gephysical Image data
+A simple SSRL framework for GPR and Gephysical Imagery data

 > Inspired by TorchGeo